 This post may contain affiliate links.
 Read my disclosure policy.

-Name a better way to start a fall morning than with a tall stack of cinnamon-spiced pumpkin pancakes.
+Name a better way to start a fall morning than with a tall stack of Gluten Free Pumpkin Pancakes.
 It’s hard to think of one!
-Especially when you drizzle it with real maple syrup.
+These fluffy flapjacks are made with real pumpkin and the perfect amount of warm spices for a comforting breakfast or brunch on a crisp autumn day.

 Here’s what you need to make these hearty spiced pancakes.
 This is just a quick overview, so be sure to check out the recipe card for the full amounts and detailed instructions.